 Calling it Quits

 A huge warning sign appeared before Blochingen.
 We had trouble reading what it said, but something about a sharp edge and danger within 400 meters.
 The bridge called the Mengener Straße appeared.
 On the left-hand side was a sign saying this is an official exit spot for paddlers.
 There were nice stairs.
 Getting out at the nice stairs is an act of self-care, so we called it a day at 14:45.
-Jonas said we could take the train at 17:45, which would give us plenty of time to prepare.
+Jonas said we could take the train to Munderkingen at 17:45, which would give us plenty of time to prepare.

 Out of curiosity, I walked up the bridge to see where that hecking danger zone would be.
 There were some little rapids right under the bridge, but nothing crazy or impassable.
 From the bridge, I gazed further downstream and saw… nothing.
 No dam.
 No danger.
 And certainly no sharp edge to drop off.
 I feel cheated by both the warning signs and the flyer given to us by the tourist information in Sigmaringen.

 There was a weird public barbecue spot and we could use the bride to hide from the rain.
 We started emptying out the boat, packing our stuff, and preparing for a hike.
 I finished my half-eaten sandwich.
 We managed to put the wet kayak into the CabinMAX instead of the duffle bag.
 It’s definitely the superior way of carrying the heavy kayak.

 Jonas was the first to put on his dry shoes.
 My shoes were still soaking wet from the dewy hike that morning.
 I dried my feet and put on dry socks in the hopes that this would make the hike to the train station manageable.